spammaleros/ALMP_Template/README.md

 ===

 This project is licensed under the terms of the MIT license.
+Commercial use is allowed.